 Best Internet Speeds for Streaming

-Basic streaming doesn’t require very much bandwidth.
-However, when you start to stream in 4K resolution or stream on many devices at once, you will need a much larger internet package.
+Basic streaming doesn’t actually require much from your connection.
+However, when you stream in 4K resolution or on many devices simultaneously, your bandwidth needs quickly rise.

 How Much Internet Speed Do I Need for Netflix?

-In general, streaming videos on platforms such as Netflix or YouTube TV requires 3-5 Mbps to stream in HD.
+At a bare minimum, streaming videos on platforms like Netflix or YouTube TV requires a 3 – 5 Mbps download speed.

-If you want to stream in 4K Ultra HD, you will need a minimum of 25 Mbps.
-However, streaming even one video in 4K HD may use up all of your available bandwidth.
-For that reason, if you like HD video and you have more than one device connected at a time, we recommend a speed of 50 Mbps or more.
+If you want to stream in 4K Ultra HD, you’ll need a minimum of 25 Mbps.
+However, streaming even one video in 4K HD may use up your available bandwidth.
+Therefore, if you like HD video and have more than one device connected at a time, we recommend a speed of 50 Mbps or higher.

-Your total potential speed is split across all of the devices connected to the network.
-So, a 25 Mbps plan may only be providing 10-15 Mbps on Netflix — depending on how many devices are taking a “slice.”
+Your total potential speed splits across all devices connected to the network.
+So, a 25 Mbps plan may only provide 10 – 15 Mbps on Netflix — depending on how many devices take a “slice.”

 Also, using Wi-Fi will always be slower than a hardwired connection.
 Trying to stream over Wi-Fi can produce less-than-stellar results.

 Thankfully, there are a few things you can do to ensure that you’re maximizing your chances of a trouble-free streaming experience: